algra2001/IWD2_website/README.md

 ## Overview

 This repository contains the scripts used to create a protein conservation analysis website interface as part of the Introduction to Website and Database Design at the University of Edinburgh (https://bioinfmsc8.bio.ed.ac.uk/~s2883992/website/front).
-The website allows users to test the conservation level of a family of related proteins within a certain taxonomic group, using publicly available tools (sequences from NCBI, multiple sequence alignment with ClustalO, conservation plot with plotcon and motif searching against PROSITE with patmatmotifs).
+The website allows users to test the conservation level of a family of related proteins within a certain taxonomic group, using publicly available tools (sequences from NCBI, multiple sequence alignment with ClustalO, conservation plot with plotcon, and motif searching against PROSITE with patmatmotifs).

 **Required software:** PHP · Python · MySQL · JavaScript (AJAX) · EMBOSS suite

+---

+## Analysis pipeline

+1. Retrieve sequences for a protein family + taxonomic group from NCBI (Biopython)
+2. Filter sequences (length, ambiguous residues, dataset size)
+3. Multiple sequence alignment (Clustal Omega)
+4. Conservation profile (EMBOSS plotcon)
+5. Motif/domain scan against PROSITE (EMBOSS patmatmotifs)
+6. Store all outputs in a relational MySQL database, tied to each job

 ---